 The Shoreline Short Short Film Festival aims to support emerging and developing filmmakers in Washington State and encourage appreciation for the art of filmmaking in our community.

 Entries will be judged by an esteemed jury of local filmmakers and advocates, including Tony Doupe, SAG/AFTRA Actor and Shoreline Community College Film Department Professor, Vivian Hua, Executive Director at the Northwest Film Forum, Amy Lillard, Executive Director at Washington Filmworks, and Zubi Mohammed, Supervising Producer for Magnussen Media Group.
-Accepted films will be screened during the single night festival on Saturday, February 9th in the state-of-the-art Shoreline Community College Theater and the best of the best will take home an impressive Golden Sasquatch Award, among other prizes.
+Accepted films will be screened during the single night festival on Saturday, February 8th in the state-of-the-art Shoreline Community College Theater and the best of the best will take home an impressive Golden Sasquatch Award, among other prizes.
 Best Picture winner will screen their short film at the HollyShorts International Film Festival as part of the Seattle Film Summit's Northwest Day film block!

 Best Picture– $500